Hayfork Trail For OHV Driving

 To reach the trailhead from Trinity County Road 501, north of Ruth Reservoir approximately 1 ½ miles, to Forest Service Road 2S50.
 Travel approximately ¾ of a mile to the trailhead.

-Overall, Hayfork Trail is the 87th most popular OHV & 4wd jeep trail of all 102 OHV routes in California.
+Overall, Hayfork Trail is the 96th most popular OHV & 4wd jeep trail of all 102 OHV routes in California.
 Several of the better ohv/4wd trails are nearby Hayfork Trail including Usal Road and Samoa Dunes Recreation OHV Area.